 AV: Do you recall any advice Walt might have given you?

 KB: Actually, when I was finished with Wendy, I was at a crossroad, because there were opportunities for even further voice work, and then I was thinking that I was ready for high school.
 It was a chance, at that point, to have a different kind of experience with my education and with peer relationships.
 I didn’t quite know what I should do.

-Of course, Wendy is not the only female companion for ‘the boy who wouldn’t grow up’ in Disney’s Peter Pan.
-What would be Peter Pan be his faithful assistant Tinker Bell?
+Of course, Wendy is not the only female companion for “the boy who wouldn’t grow up” in Disney’s Peter Pan.
+Where would be Peter Pan be without his faithful assistant Tinker Bell?
 To find inspiration for a new incarnation of the cherished character, Disney animators looked to the spirited Margaret Kerry.

 Born around 1930, Kerry’s first big acting gig came in the form of a smaller role in the Our Gang episodes Teacher’s Beau (1935), The Pinch Singer (1936) and Aladdin’s Lantern (1938).
 Next in line for her were the features If You Knew Susie (1948), Canon City (1948) and The Sickle or the Cross (1949).
-Then starring in one of television’s earliest sitcoms, Kerry entered homes nationwide through The Ruggles (1949-1952), portraying Sharon, the daughter of Charles Ruggles.
-Likewise, she found a part as Jane Carter in the Lone Ranger adventure The Squire (1950).
+She then starred in one of television’s earliest sitcoms, The Ruggles (1949-1952), portraying Sharon, the daughter of Charles Ruggles.
+Likewise, Kerry found a part as Jane Carter in the Lone Ranger adventure The Squire (1950).